 Document Type : Full length article

-Department of Geography, Islamic Azad University of Nour
+Assistant Professor, Department of Geography, Noor Branch, Islamic Azad University, Noor, Iran

-Assistant Professor, Natural Heritage Department, Research Institute of Cultural Heritage and Tourism
+Assistant Professor of Geomorphology, Department of Natural Heritage, Research Institute of Cultural Heritage and Tourism, Tehran, Iran

 Wind energy offers many advantages, which explains why it's one of the fastest-growing energy sources in the world.
 Many researches efforts are aimed at addressing the challenges to greater use of wind energy.
 Wind energy doesn't pollute the air like power plants that rely on combustion of fossil fuels, such as coal or natural gas.
 On the other hands, the world is fast becoming a global village due to the increasing daily requirement of energy by all population across the world while the earth in its form cannot change.
 The need for energy and its related services to satisfy human social and economic development, welfare and health is increasing.
 Returning to renewables to help mitigate climate change is an excellent approach which needs to be sustainable in order to meet energy demand of future generations.
 Recently, Mazandaran Province has needed more energy.
 Considering the capabilities of this province in generating renewable energy, recognizing the potentials of clean energy generation and consumption, especially wind energy, should be a priority in the plans of managers and researchers.

 Materials and methods